LaserFR/LaserFR/tests/readme.md

 # 1. Celebrities Recognition

-This class utilizes the Amazon Rekognition service to recognize celebrities in images stored in a specified directory.
+This class utilizes the Amazon Rekognition service to recognize celebrities to achieve the black-box attack tests.

 ## Usage